 Of course, there are other ways to get calorie counts and nutrition information for your menu items.
 The problem is, food lab analysis, independent consultants, and CD-ROM nutrition programs are all exceptionally costly, especially for small restaurants on tight budgets.

 Once you have your calorie counts and nutrition information, it’s a good idea to let the public know that you provide this data.
+You may not know this, but your dining customers are actively looking for restaurants that feature nutrition information on their menu.
+When the menu labeling law was first established years ago, the reception by restaurants and customers alike was a bit of a culture shock.
+Now, more and more customers have been requesting nutrition information from restaurants in order to effectively plan meals that suit their lifestyle preferences!
 Advertising on your website is a great place to start, as many people who have health concerns search online for restaurants that provide nutrition information.
 By letting the public know what you offer, you could attract new clients seeking greater transparency about their meals.

 Just because calorie labeling isn’t mandatory for independently owned restaurants doesn’t mean you shouldn’t do it voluntarily.
 In fact, providing calorie information has the potential to benefit your establishment and a growing number of American diners, like Janet, by providing them with the information they need to manage their medical condition or to simply make informed decisions about what they eat.
 And if you can reduce the stress or negative impacts of dining out for even a handful of people, you’ll be surprised by how much potential your business has for growth.